Submissions

 |

-Editorial Production and Publication |
+Editorial production and publication |

-Copyediting, layout, PDF proofs, DOI assignment, and Online First/OJS publication |
+Copyediting, layout, PDF proofs, DOI, and Online First/OJS publication. |

-2–5 weeks |
+2 to 5 weeks |

-GUIDE FOR THE SUBMISSION OF ARTICLES
+GUIDE FOR SUBMITTING ARTICLES

-All submissions must be made exclusively through the journal’s official platform: https://publicaciones.eafit.edu.co/index.php/administer
+All submissions must be made exclusively through the journal’s official platform: https://publicaciones.eafit.edu.co/index.php/administer.
+The process is as follows:

 - Create a user account on the platform.